Branched coverings of $CP^2$ and other basic 4-manifolds: Abstract

-We give necessary and sufficient conditions for a 4-manifold to be a branched covering of $\CP^2$, $S^2\times S^2$, $S^2 \simtimes S^2$ and $S^3 \times S^1$, which are expressed in terms of the Betti numbers and the intersection form of the 4-manifold.
+We give necessary and sufficient conditions for a 4-manifold to be a branched covering of $\CP^2$, $S^2\times S^2$, $S^2 \simtimes S^2$ or $S^3 \times S^1$, which are expressed in terms of the Betti numbers and the signature of the 4-manifold.
 Moreover, we extend these results to include branched coverings of connected sums of the above manifolds.
+This leads to some new examples of closed simply connected quasiregularly elliptic 4-manifolds.

 {\sl Keywords}\/: branched covering, 4-manifold, 2-knot, surface knot.